Stockholm Metro: Rolling stock

-The Stockholm metro operates two main types of rolling stock: the SL C20 and SL C30.
+The Stockholm Metro operates two main types of rolling stock: the SL C20 and SL C30.
 Previously, the system used the older C1–C15 trains, collectively known as the Cx stock.
 These trains were gradually retired, and fully discontinued by 2024 after more than 40 years of service.

-Currently, the Stockholm metro operates 271 trainsets of the C20 stock and 116 trainsets of the C30 stock.
+Currently, the Stockholm Metro operates 271 trainsets of the C20 stock and 116 trainsets of the C30 stock.
 The Green Line exclusively uses the C20 stock, while the Blue Line also primarily relies on C20 trains.
-The Red Line uses a mix of C20 and C30 trainsets.
-Stockholm metro's trains are based at several depots, including Hammarby, Högdalen, and Vällingby depots for the Green Line; Norsborg depot and Nyboda depot for the Red Line; and Rissne depot for the Blue Line.
+The Red Line uses mostly C30 trainsets.
+Stockholm Metro's trains are based at several depots, including Hammarby, Högdalen, and Vällingby depots for the Green Line; Norsborg depot and Nyboda depot for the Red Line; and Rissne depot for the Blue Line.

 Train configuration varies depending on the stock type, however a full-length train measures approximately 140 m and accommodates around 1,250 passengers, with seating available for 290 to 380 people.
 C20 trains are typically composed of two or three trainsets connected in double or triple configurations, resulting in trains with six or nine cars.
 C30 trains consist of two trainsets connected in a double configuration, forming an eight-car train.
 The now-retired Cx stock operated in six or eight-car configurations.

 The Blue Line, along with the Red Line between Stadion and Mörby Centrum, were built with longer platforms to accommodate ten-car Cx stock trains.
 However, when the C20 trains were introduced, it became apparent that configurations of four C20 trainsets—equivalent in length to ten Cx stock cars—were too long for the platforms.
 As a result, ten-car trains only operated on the Blue Line, where most platforms (except at Husby) were designed to accommodate their length.
 On the Red Line, most platforms were only long enough to accommodate eight-car Cx stock trains.
 As a result, ten-car trains were never used in service on the Red Line, except at the six stations between Stadion and Mörby Centrum, which could accommodate them.

 The naming convention for rolling stock reflects the system's history: the prefix A denotes motorised trams, B indicates unmotorised tram trailers, and C is used for metro cars.
-The Stockholm metro traces its origins to a tramway system, and the older sections of the metro operated as tramways for several years before conversion.
+The Stockholm Metro traces its origins to a tramway system, and the older sections of the Metro operated as tramways for several years before conversion.